spl0k/supysonic/docs/jukebox.rst

 ============

-The jukebox mode allow playing audio files on the hardware of the machine running *Supysonic*, using regular clients that support it as a remote control.
+The jukebox mode allow playing audio files on the hardware of the machine running Supysonic, using regular clients that support it as a remote control.

-The daemon must be running in order to be able to use the jukebox mode.
-So be sure to start the ``supysonic-daemon`` command and keep it running.
-A basic *systemd* service file can be found at the root of the project folder.
+:doc:`setup/daemon` must be running in order to be able to use the jukebox mode.
+So be sure to start the :doc:`man/supysonic-daemon` command and keep it running.

 Setting the player program
 --------------------------

-Jukebox mode in *Supysonic* works through the use of third-party command-line programs. *Supysonic* isn't bundled with such programs, and you are left to choose which one you want to use.
+Jukebox mode in Supysonic works through the use of third-party command-line programs.
+Supysonic isn't bundled with such programs, and you are left to choose which one you want to use.
 The chosen program should be able to play a single audio file from a path specified on its command-line.